 To make a TeleHealth appointment follow the instructions available in the downloads section of this page.

-TeleHealth appointments are recommended, but you can also make an appointment at the Joondalup or Mount Lawley Campus during the hours of 8.30am and 4.30pm (AWST).
+TeleHealth appointments are recommended, but you can also make an appointment on campus during the hours of 8.30am and 4.30pm (AWST).

 ECU Student Health Services is closed during the University's Essential Student Services Period and University observed public holidays.
 Medical consultations with Doctors are not available on public holidays.

-Do not attend the ECU Health Service if you are concerned about COVID-19, telephone the service and ask to speak the the nurse.
+It is more important than ever to be vaccinated this year.
+Further information can be found at Healthy WA.
+Do not attend the ECU Student Health Service if you are concerned about COVID-19.
+Please telephone the Student Health Service and ask to speak to the Registered Nurse.
+Call the Joondalup campus on: (618) 6304 5618

 For COVID-19 updates and to learn more visit the WA Health Department.